shenxn/ha-dyson/README.md

 ## Installation

+The minimum supported Home Assistant version is 2021.12.0.

 You can install using HACS.
 Adding https://github.com/shenxn/ha-dyson as custom repository and then install Dyson Local.
 If you want cloud functionalities as well, add https://github.com/shenxn/ha-dyson-cloud and install Dyson Cloud.

 You can also install manually